I Am Number Four (film)

-I Am Number Four is a 2011 American teen science fiction action film directed by D. J. Caruso and starring Alex Pettyfer, Timothy Olyphant, Teresa Palmer, Dianna Agron, and Callan McAuliffe.
+I Am Number Four is a 2011 American science fiction action film directed by D. J. Caruso and starring Alex Pettyfer, Timothy Olyphant, Teresa Palmer, Dianna Agron, and Callan McAuliffe.
 The screenplay, by Alfred Gough, Miles Millar, and Marti Noxon, is based on the 2010 novel of the same name, one of the Lorien Legacies young adult science fiction novels.
 The film follows a teenage alien on Earth fleeing other aliens who are hunting him down.

 Produced by Michael Bay, I Am Number Four was the first film production from DreamWorks Pictures to be released by Touchstone Pictures, as part of the studio's 2009 distribution deal with Walt Disney Studios Motion Pictures.
 The Hollywood Reporter estimated the budget to be between $50 million and $60 million.
-The film was released in both conventional and IMAX theatres on February 18, 2011, received generally negative reviews, and grossed $150 million.
+The film was released in both conventional and IMAX theatres on February 18, 2011, received generally negative reviews, but was a box-office success, grossing $149.9 million against a budget of $50‒59 million.
+All plans for a sequel were cancelled due to the film's poor performance.
+A reboot, produced by Neal H. Moritz, with Gough and Millar returning to write, is currently in the works.

 Plot

 John Smith is an alien from the planet Lorien.
 He was sent to Earth as a child with eight others, collectively called the Garde, to escape the invading Mogadorians, who destroyed Lorien.
-John is protected by a guardian (who are known as Cêpan), Henri, and has developed powers, including enhanced strength, speed and agility.
+John is protected by a guardian (who is called Cêpan), Henri, and has developed powers, including enhanced strength, speed and agility.

-The Mogadorians, led by Commander Setrakus Ra, learn about the nine children and travel to Earth.
+The Mogadorians, led by a commander, learn about the nine children and travel to Earth.
 The Garde can only be killed in sequence; Number One through Number Nine.
 Three of them are already dead, with John being Number Four.
 Knowing this, he and Henri move from a beachside bungalow in Florida to an old farm in Paradise, Ohio, where John befriends conspiracy theorist Sam Goode and a Beagle which he names Bernie Kosar.
 He also falls for an amateur photographer, Sarah Hart.
 Her ex-boyfriend, football player Mark James, is a bully who torments both John and Sam.

 During the Spring Scream Festival, Mark and his friends chase Sarah and John into the woods.
 When they attack, John uses his powers to fend them off and rescue Sarah.
 Sam witnesses this, which leads John to reveal his true origins.
 The next day, Mark's father, the local sheriff, interrogates Henri on John's whereabouts when his son and his friends were attacked.
 Henri tells John that too many people are suspicious and they have to leave.
 John refuses because of Sarah.

 The Mogadorians continue searching for John, while being trailed by Number Six, who is also trying to locate Number Four.
 Number Six's guardian was killed, and she realizes that the remaining six Garde will have to team up and fight against the Mogadorians.